-You should file the notice within 15 days after the date you receive the Complaint.
+File the notice within 15 days of the date that you receive the Complaint.
 You have 60 days in certain circumstances such as you were served outside Maryland or your business received the Complaint through service on your resident agent.
-Read the Rule: MD Rule 3-307
+Read the Rule: Maryland Rule 3-307

 - Fill in the Notice to Defend section on the bottom half of the Summons and return it to the court.

 TIP If you file a Notice of Intention to Defend, the court will notify the other side.
 You do not need to describe your side of the story but it may be helpful to do so.
 If you choose to respond, be brief but clear about your defense.
 State why the other side is wrong and mention the proof that you have.